Fattoresaimon/ArduinoDuPPaLib/examples/I2CEncoderV2/README.md

 ##### void writeDoublePushPeriod(uint8_t dperiod)

 This method is used for setting the window period **DPPERIOD** of the double push of the rotary encoder switch.
-It the value is 0 the double push option is disabled.
+When the value is 0, the double push option is disabled.
-The I2C encoder V2 will multiplie this value x10.
+The I2C encoder V2 will multiplies this value by 10 (value x10).

 ###### Examples: